 Speaking of the terrifying and tender, that’s what brings me to the page.
 I write because I have to.
 I write because people and words fascinate me.
 I write because it takes me home.

 Kathy Curto teaches at The Writing Institute/Sarah Lawrence College and Montclair State University.
-She also serves as a Teaching Artist at Yonkers Partners in Education and Hudson Highlands Land Trust.
+She also serves as a Teaching Artist in the River of Words Program sponsored by the Beacon Institute, a subsidiary of Clarkson University.
 Her work has been published in the anthology, Listen to Your Mother: What She Said Then, What We’re Saying Now, and in The New York Times, Barrelhouse, La Voce di New York, Drift, Talking Writing, Junk, The Inquisitive Eater, The Asbury Park Press, Italian Americana, VIA-Voices in Italian Americana and Lumina.
 She has been the recipient of the Kathryn Gurfein Writing Fellowship, the Montclair State University Engaged Teaching Fellowship and also serves on the faculty of the Joe Papaleo Writers’ Workshop in Cetara, Italy.
+Her forthcoming book, Not for Nothing: Tales of a Jersey Girlhood, is slated for publication by Bordighera Press in December 2018.
 Kathy lives in the Hudson Valley with her husband and their four children.

 Click here for Kathy's CV.